riskirills66/archdotfiles/README.md

 - **python-pywalfox**:
   A tool that syncs your Firefox theme with your Pywal-generated desktop color scheme.
 It ensures your browser matches the overall look of your desktop for a cohesive and polished experience.

----

 ### Notes:
 - These AUR packages are **required** for the proper functionality and customization of the Hyprland setup.
 - Ensure that the **yay** AUR helper is installed beforehand (instructions for installing `yay` are provided earlier in this guide).

-This section ensures users understand that these tools are essential for completing their setup.
-Let me know if you'd like further tweaks!

 To configure Pywalfox:
 ```bash